charles-001/dolphie/README.md

 ## Credential Profiles

-Credential profiles can be defined in Dolphie's config file.
-They can be used to store credentials for easy access.
+Credential profiles can be defined in Dolphie's config file as a way to store credentials for easy access.
 A profile can be created by adding a section in the config file with the format: `[credential_profile_<name>]`
 The following options are supported in credential profiles:

 - user